RobertEBurrell/APython/README.md

 # APython
 Learning to track my Advance Python Code

+#Version Control for VIM and GITHUB
+This will allow the user to control the versions of the files  being created or modified

 ###Getting Started
 This instructions will get you a copy of gthe projec up and runnin on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.